-Student evaluations of teaching are imperfect, especially as the primary measure of teaching effectiveness in performance evaluations.
+Survey-based student evaluations of teaching are imperfect, especially as the primary measure of teaching effectiveness in performance evaluations.
 Overreliance on SETs fails to provide a full picture of learning in the classroom.
 Some studies have shown that SETs correlate with student learning; other studies show they do not.